cweber-vmw/vmware-blockchain-samples/vmbc-ethereum/README.md

 VMware Blockchain (VMBC) for Ethereum is an enterprise-grade blockchain platform that powers business ecosystems, digital asset experiences, and dApps.

-The Ethereum technology stack — from  Ethereum Virtual Machine (EVM), Solidity smart contracts, APIs, developer tools, and its overall ecosystem — is the broadest and most mature stack on which to build blockchain networks.
+The Ethereum technology stack — Ethereum Virtual Machine (EVM), Solidity smart contracts, APIs, developer tools, and its overall ecosystem — is the broadest and most mature stack on which to build blockchain networks.
 Yet, there are several critical gaps Ethereum platforms have that make them difficult to use for enterprise use cases, such as lack of robust privacy and scalability for complex workloads, governance mechanisms, and enterprise-class operational support characteristics.
 To address these gaps, VMware launched VMware Blockchain for Ethereum, available in the beta version.
 VMware Blockchain for Ethereum is built using open enterprise-centric architecture.
 The solution is an EVM-compatible decentralized and permissioned infrastructure platform that provides trust, and instant transaction finality while being Byzantine Fault Tolerant.

 VMware Blockchain for Ethereum comprises blockchain nodes running the open-source EVM evmone 0.9.1, orchestration utilities, Solidity 0.8.19, and third-party integrations.
 As a result, developers can build on any public or private cloud to deploy their dApps and smart contracts leveraging standard tools such as Truffle, HardHat, and integrations with MetaMask.